 Gay liberation, in the early days of that phraseology (i.e. the 1970s), wasn't so much about liberating a particular class of people from structural oppression (although it was partially that) as it was about liberating a suppressed part of potentially all people.
 That part was a kind of desire, whether definitely present or potentially present.
 I'd denote that desire as being “for gender nonconformity” (including the very nonconformist act of gay sex).

 The “homosexual” may have already been made a species, as Foucault put it, as early as the end of the 19th century, and certainly throughout the early part of the 20th century.
 But the early Gay Liberation Front and its fellow travelers didn't affirm such speciation.
 This may seem a bit strange today, now that there is so much discursive emphasis on the boundaries and sanctity of different identity categories in social justice discourse writ large, each of them purported to pertain to a distinctive and internally uniform set of circumstances and experiences.
-To wit: every project that seeks to list, to completion, “every gender” – some of which are jokes, certainly, but I don't think that's how it is in every case!
-This is the speciation of every possible difference, no matter how small, yet somehow a Stirnerian concept of ineffable uniqueness never gets affirmed.
+For instance, there are a number of projects (web pages, mostly) that seek to list, to completion, “every gender”—some of which are jokes, certainly, but I don't think that's how it is in every case!
+Here we have speciation based upon the smallest degrees of possible difference, yet somehow without reaching a Stirnerian conception of individual uniqueness.

 But I digress.